PTSolns/PTSolns-cli/docs/platform-specification.md

 ### Sketch upload configuration

-The Upload action is triggered when the user clicks on the "Upload" button on the IDE toolbar or uses [`arduino-cli upload`](commands/arduino-cli_upload.md).
+The Upload action is triggered when the user clicks on the "Upload" button on the IDE toolbar or uses [`ptsolns-cli upload`](commands/ptsolns-cli_upload.md).
 Arduino uses the term "upload" for the process of transferring a program to the Arduino board.

 The **upload.tool.<protocol_name\>** property determines the tool to be used for upload.
 A specific